mattmassicotte/Empire/Sources/Empire/Empire.docc/DataModeling.md

 As a consequence of the limited query capability, you must model your data by starting with the queries you need to support.
 This isn't typically straightforward.
 One way to go about this is by writing out all of the possible queries your model needs.

 Many kinds of query patterns can require denormalization.
-For example, if we needed to support quering `Person` by age, a **second** entity would be necessary.
+For example, if we needed to support querying `Person` by age, a **second** entity would be necessary.

 ```swift
 @IndexKeyRecord("age")